OWASP/www-staff/projects/202010-Global-AppSec-SF.md

 This event offers several parter sponsorships opportunities.
 If you are interested in supporting the event please contact [kelly.santalucia@owasp.com](mailto:kelly.santalucia@owasp.com&subject:Eventname).
 Below is a list of existing and available sponsorships.
 All sponsor assets will go in a folder named sponsors in this repo.

 ## Sponsorship Status
-Sponsorship Contract Status to Date (as of 9:00amET March 6, 2020).
-Amount Contracted: $398,245/USD Amount Collected: $200,000/USD
+Sponsorship Contract Status to Date (as of 9:00amET July 30, 2020).

 #### Sapphire Sponsors
 - Acunetix - paid